thefloofe22/Parallel-Computing-Project-Firewall/README.md

 # Parallel-Computing-Project-Firewall

-Parallel computing Firewall written in C, and tested using SlURM.
+Parallel computing Firewall written in C, and tested using SLURM.